AudiusProject/audius-protocol/monitoring/README.md

 ### Alert Rules

-Our Alert Rules are currently being serviced by Grafana.
+Our [Alert Rules](https://grafana.com/docs/grafana/latest/alerting) are currently being serviced by Grafana.

-We can choose to use [Prometheus' AlertManager](https://prometheus.io/docs/alerting/latest/notification_examples/) in the future.
+We can choose to use [Prometheus' AlertManager](https://prometheus.io/docs/alerting/latest/notification_examples/) in the future to support rich Slack messages that includes support for href links and Slack @mentions.

-CUSTOM ALERTS ARE NOT TOUCHED

-PROVISIONED ALERTS ARE UPDATED, NOT DELETED, TO PRESERVE HISTORY
+Any alert created outside of the [auto-generated Alerts workflow](#releasing-alerts-to-production) will not have any automation applied to it.
+The Alerts API does not expose any way to grab the manually created Alerts' `uid` and thus, no API operations can be applied without manual intervention.

+All auto-generated alerts should not be deleted and should instead always be updated.
+All alert history is lost when an alert is deleted, however, an alert can be updated multiple times via the API while maintaining alert history.

 ### Contact Points

-ONE SLACK CHANNEL PER POINT
+[Contact Points](https://grafana.com/docs/grafana/latest/alerting/contact-points) are a one-to-one mapping of Contact Points to Slack channel, email address, and PagerDuty Severity Level.

+Contact Points merely house API keys and various optional settings for how to interact with a Contact Point.
+No routing logic is stored with Contact Points.

 ### Message Templates